-Budget 2022: Billion-dollar cost-of-living bonanza
+Budget 2022: Two million Kiwis to get $350 — are you eligible?

 The rules will give child support to sole-parent beneficiaries as income.

-"It is also estimated it will encourage more parents to pay Child Support as they know it will go directly to their children," Ardern said.
+"It is also estimated it will encourage more parents to pay child support as they know it will go directly to their children," Ardern said.

 Sepuloni said the Government estimated around 41,550 sole-parent families will be better off, with a median gain of $24 a week.